wilfz/CLCL/README.md

 Multiple keys can be set for one window.
 If multiple keys are set, the keys will be sent in order from the top.

 ## Tools (plug-ins)
+The installation package also includes binaries of some useful plugins from https://nakka.com/soft/clcl/index_eng.html.
+These plugins have been reworked to fit current operating systems. tool_clip.dll is an additional plugin from https://github.com/wilfz/CLCL-tool_clip.

-To process history or template item data or expand the functions of CLCL, set it in the "Tool" option.
+To process history or template item data or expand the functions of CLCL, add plugin-DLLs in the "Tool" option.

 When you select the DLL and function name, the tool name and call type will be automatically set.
 The call type "Action Menu" allows you to execute from the "Tools" popup menu.